 Many credit card companies offer roadside assistance plans for their customers.
 The following are some of them:

 We recommend checking with your credit card provider to see if it offers this sort of protection.
 It’s also important to note that breakdown assistance isn’t always an option.
 Even if a credit card company offers it with one card, it may not be an option with another.
-Double-checking is always your best bet to make sure get the coverage you want.
+Double-checking is always your best bet to make sure you get the coverage you want.

 Your Cell Phone Provider